msandonini/pixel_pioneers/README.md

 An example on how to train it can be found in `fusion_mlp_main.py`

 In order to run the fusion MLP, embeddings from visual encoders must be previously extracted.
+In our case we extracted CLIP, SigLIP2, and DINOv2 embeddings.
+In order to extract embeddings from these models we created, inside of `embeddings.models`, a main for each model which downloads the model from HuggingFace and loads the desired dataset.
+The datasets can be downloaded, extracted and cached via the functions inside of `pipeline.data_cache`.

 Once the embeddings are obtained they must be stored in a torch `Dataset`.

 Once the dataset is ready, the MLP must be trained on the embeddings so that it learns how to fuse them.